Rear boundary fencing

 Building and external works

 Building, damp and external repairs are classed as planned works (to be dealt with within three months) wherever possible.
 Any Health and Safety issues will be dealt with appropriately and within the appropriate timescales.
-Blocked drains, gullys or manholes will be cleared by our building team, approved contractor or, if it is a shared drain, referred to United Utilities.
+Blocked drains, gullies or manholes will be cleared by our building team, approved contractor or, if it is a shared drain, referred to United Utilities.

 Building repairs include repairing steps, walls, paths, etc., to your property which may present a Health and Safety risk.
 Any repairs relating to work that you have done is your responsibility to maintain, e.g. new and extended patio area, decking, etc.

 On occasions, due to Health and Safety reasons, we may need to erect scaffolding to complete a building repair.
-This may intefere with your television/satellite signal, and could mean that you have a poor or no signal for the duration of the repair.
+This may interfere with your television/satellite signal, and could mean that you have a poor or no signal for the duration of the repair.
 We will do our upmost to ensure this disturbance is kept to a minimum.

 This requested tree work falls into four categories: